creative-connections/Bodylight-docs/reference/index.md

 <a class="w3-button w3-theme-d1" href="#usersguide/index.md">Reference guide</a> - reference guide to collection of custom elements enhancing HTML following Web Components standard implemented in HTML and Javascript (ES6).

-<a class="w3-button w3-theme-d1" href="#example/index.md">Examples</a> - selected more complex examples using Bodylight.js Components
+<a class="w3-button w3-theme-d1" href="#example/index.md">Examples</a> - selected more complex examples using Bodylight.js Components.

 <a class="w3-button w3-theme-d1" href="#editor/tools.md">Tools</a> - tools and instruction how to transform Modelica model into JS with WebAssembly, Bodylight-Editor helper tool to facilitate setting of web components,

-<a class="w3-button w3-theme-d1" href="#developersguide/index.md">Developer's Guide</a> - source codes.
+<a class="w3-button w3-theme-d1" href="#developersguide/index.md">Developer's Guide</a> - source codes and links to other tools.

 Step by step guide to create an in-browser simulator from Modelica model to interactive web simulator: